honest comparison

 choose Junocal if

 Boutique pilates, reformer pilates, yoga, barre, or mixed-movement studios with 1-5 instructors where the operation is vertical-specific (no martial arts, no salon services, no general retail).
 Studios that want transparent published pricing, month-to-month flexibility, and direct Stripe relationship.
-Studios where pick-a-spot, term-based courses, hybrid attendance, or broadcast-claim waitlists are operationally significant.
+Studios where pick-a-spot, term-based courses, hybrid attendance, or a first-to-claim waitlist matter day to day.
 Studios in the $50k-$500k/year revenue range where the all-in-one breadth of WellnessLiving is more capability than the operation actually uses.

 choose WellnessLiving if